 The Hall became a hotel in 1959.

-Dogs charged at £10.00 per night supplement.
+Dogs charged at £15.00 per dog, per night.
 Prior notice required, they are welcome in all rooms except suites and the Restaurant